 Studies have shown that merely adding a review aggregate to a product listing will increase sales dramatically.
 As buyers, we want to know the experiences of those who came before us.
 We value the experience they can offer us.

-As content marketers, reviews are particularly tricky.
+As inbound marketers, reviews are particularly tricky.
 Buyers are skeptical of phony reviews and worry that reviews appearing on a company’s site might be cherry-picked.
 This is why neutral review aggregators like Google and Yelp are so valuable.

 Still, honest discussion of products and services can be highly beneficial to your audience.
 Beyond building trust with buyers, review-based content can help weed out bad-fit prospects.
 If buyers can be sure that your product is the right fit for them, the sales process will be quicker and smoother.
 Conversely, if they know they're bad fits, they will drop out.